coleifer/huey/docs/api.rst

     The django API is a slightly simplified version of the general python API.
     For details on using the django API, :ref:`read here <django-api>`

-Most end-users will interact with the API using the two decorators in ``huey.decorators``:
+Most end-users will interact with the API using the two decorators:

-* :py:func:`queue_command`
+* :py:method:`Huey.task`
-* :py:func:`periodic_command`
+* :py:method:`Huey.periodic_task`

-Each decorator takes an :py:class:`Invoker` instance -- the Invoker is responsible for coordinating with the various backends (the message queue, the result store if you're using one, scheduling commands, etc).
 The API documentation will follow the structure of the huey API, starting with the highest-level interfaces (the decorators) and eventually discussing the lowest-level interfaces, the :py:class:`BaseQueue` and :py:class:`BaseDataStore` objects.

 .. _function-decorators: